xyleth/thebesDocs/content/rules/damageHealing.markdown

 ## Healing

 `scuffed` checks on the damage track will heal automatically with time due to standard transhuman physiology and biomods.
 It may be considered that these wounds will heal in-between scenes.
-Wounds do not heal if you have the `stunned` or `wounded` tags.
-[Medichenes]() allow automatic healing of wounds in combat, healing one `scuffed` box per round of battle.
+Wounds do not heal if you have the `stunned` or `wounded` tags.`medichenes` allow automatic healing of wounds in combat, healing one `scuffed` box per round of battle.
 Wounds more serious than `scuffed` are too extensive for medichenes to heal in combat.

 The `stunned` checkbox may be healed in the field by a character who has **medical supplies** and a move that allows them to use them, or by any player with a **nanobandage**.
 Medichenes will heal the `stunned` box in-between scenes, leaving the player with 2 `scuffed` boxes checked for the start of the next scene.